ae-foster/ae-foster.github.io/_posts/2022-04-14-bed-model-selection.markdown

 The benefit of doing this is that we do not have conduct a grid search, co-ordinate exchange or similar algorithm over the design space.
 What we require instead is a continuous design space and the ability to differentiate observations with respect to designs.

-In [our paper on gradient-based experimental design](https://arxiv.org/abs/1911.00294), we focused on explicit likelihood models.
-But luckily, both the posterior (Barber--Agakov) lower bound and the LF-ACE bound are applicable to the model selection setting.
+In [our paper on gradient-based experimental design](https://arxiv.org/abs/1911.00294), we introduced several EIG lower bounds which can be used for simultaneous optimisation of the design and variational parameter.
+Of these, both the posterior (Barber--Agakov) lower bound and the LF-ACE bound are applicable to the model selection setting.
 There is just one thing to check, which is that we can compute a derivative $$\partial y/\partial \xi$$.
 This is usually fine.
 For example, if $$p(y\mid m,\psi,\xi)$$ takes the form $$y = g(m,\psi,\xi,\epsilon)$$ for a differentiable $$g$$ and an independent noise random variable $$\epsilon$$.

-Assuming this is the case, we can train $$\xi$$ by stochastic gradient using either the posterior bound or the simplified LF-ACE bound that was derived in \eqref{eq:model_selection_bound}.
+Assuming this is the case, we can train $$\xi$$ by stochastic gradient using either the posterior bound or the simplified marginal + likelihood bound.
 We focus on the posterior lower bound for simplicity.
 Recall that, for the posterior bound, we are training a classifier to predict $$m$$ from $$y$$.
 We have